KiCad/kicad-source-mirror/Documentation/development/compiling.md

 ## Python Programming Language ## {#python}

 The [Python][] programming language is used to provide scripting support to KiCad.
-It only needs to be install if the [KiCad scripting](#kicad_scripting) build configuration option is enabled.
+It needs to be installed unless the [KiCad scripting](#kicad_scripting) build configuration option is disabled.

 ## wxPython Library ## {#wxpython}

 The [wxPython][] library is used to provide a scripting console for Pcbnew.
-It only needs to be installed if the [wxPython scripting](#wxpython_scripting) build configuration option is enabled.
+It needs to be installed unless the [wxPython scripting](#wxpython_scripting) build configuration option is disabled.
 When building KiCad with wxPython support, make sure the version of the wxWidgets library and the version of wxPython installed on your system are the same.
 Mismatched versions have been known to cause runtime issues.

 ## Curl Multi-Protocol File Transfer Library ## {#curl}

 The [Curl Multi-Protocol File Transfer Library][libcurl] is used to provide secure internet file transfer access for the [GitHub][] plug in.
-This library only needs to be installed if the GitHub plug build option is enabled.
+This library needs to be installed unless the GitHub plug build option is disabled.

+## OpenCascade Community Edition (OCE) ## {#oce}

+The [OpenCascade Community Edition][liboce] is used to provide support for loading and saving 3D model file formats such as STEP.
+This library needs to be installed unless the OCE build option is disabled.

+## Ngspice Library ## {#ngspice}

+The [Ngspice Library][libngsice] is used to provide Spice simulation support in the schematic editor.
+Make sure the the version of ngspice library used was built with the--with-ngshared option.
+This library needs to be installed unless the Spice build option is disabled.

 # KiCad Build Configuration Options # {#build_opts}